 Each workshop participant will have the opportunity to play every instrument and take part in demonstrations of how to make great sounds with efficient fundamentals on each instrument.
 Learn tricks and tips to help your students of all levels develop great playing and performance skills.
 Participants will also have the opportunity to network with other directors throughout the day during formal discussions and informal interaction during the workshop and at optional recreational events each evening.

-Other nearby attractions include Sea World San Antonio , Imax Theatre , the Riverwalk , Schlitterbahn Waterpark, Splashtown Waterpark, San Antonio Zoo, Brackenridge Park, Natural Bridge Caverns, Witte Museum, San Antonio Museum of Art, Institute of Texan Cultures, San Antonio Missions Baseball, King William Historic District, Botanical Garden, the Alamo, and the San Antonio Missions Historical Park.
+Fun for the whole family!
+San Antonio is a terrific destination for families.
+Nearby attractions include Six Flags Fiesta Texas, Sea World San Antonio , Imax Theatre , the Riverwalk , Schlitterbahn Waterpark, Splashtown Waterpark, San Antonio Zoo, Brackenridge Park, Natural Bridge Caverns, Witte Museum, San Antonio Museum of Art, Institute of Texan Cultures, San Antonio Missions Baseball, King William Historic District, Botanical Garden, the Alamo, and the San Antonio Missions Historical Park.
 Shopping options include Northstar and Rivercenter Malls and, just across the highway from campus, the Shops at La Cantera.

 Debra Haburay is enjoying her 15th year as Director of Bands at Forestwood Middle School in Flower Mound, Texas.
 She is a native of Connecticut where she studied trumpet with Richard Green.